storskegg/audio-spectrum-analyzer/PLANNING.md

 I have a few options re: library packages, and will have to play with each of them to figure out what I like and dislike about each of them.
 This is a great time to make a simple UI to control the DDS functions!

+The UI should never be blocked.
+Use IRQ for touch response.

+1. Start with integer value frequencies, and simple up/down arrows, with an updating display of current setting.
+2. Add numerical entry (dialog, kinda like the oscilloscope?), and switch to doubles.
+The AD9833 clocked at 25MHz supports a resolution of 0.1 Hz, so that's all the precision we need.
+Also...that's really all I need for audio purposes, anyways.
+(Why doubles, when?
+I prefer to minimize type casting whenever possible.)